-MRI Med provides a wide range of high-quality MRI Conditional stretchers designed to meet ASTM F2503 standards.
+MRI Med provides a wide range of high-quality MR Conditional stretchers designed to meet ASTM F2503 standards.
 Models such as the Adjustable Height Stretcher and Non-Ferrous Height Adjustable Stretcher combine durability, safety, and comfort.

-What Is an MRI Conditional Stretcher?
+What Is an MR Conditional Stretcher?

 MRI Med stretchers, like the Adjustable Height Stretcher, are built with non-magnetic stainless, aluminum, and polymer components, ensuring they pose no risk of magnetic attraction, heating, or functional interference during MRI scans.